Mexico's factories contract at slowest pace since COVID hit

-MEXICO CITY, July 1 (Reuters) - Mexico's factories deteriorated for a 16th straight month in June amid the ongoing COVID-19 crisis and local restrictions, though the pace of contraction was the slowest since the effects of the pandemic first hit Mexico, a survey showed on Thursday.
+MEXICO CITY (Reuters) - Mexico’s factories deteriorated for a 16th straight month in June amid the ongoing COVID-19 crisis and local restrictions, though the pace of contraction was the slowest since the effects of the pandemic first hit Mexico, a survey showed on Thursday.

 The index has been clawing its way higher gradually after plummeting to 35.0 in April 2020, by far the lowest reading in the survey’s 10-year history.